 This section includes resources for teens with cancer, including websites, camps and retreats, and educational scholarships.
 Find more resources for teens and children with cancer.

-CancerCare is a nonprofit organization that provides free professional counseling and educational programs to anyone affected by cancer.
+CancerCare is a nonprofit organization that provides free professional counseling and educational programs to anyone affected by cancer, including teens.

-CureSearch funds and supports children's cancer research and provides information and resources to anyone affected by children's cancer.
+CureSearch for Children's Cancer funds and supports cancer research for kids and teens and provides information and resources to anyone affected by children's cancer.

 Stupid Cancer provides information and support for young adults with cancer.

 TeensHealth provides information on cancer and other topics.

 The National Children's Cancer Society (NCCS) provides emotional, financial, and educational support to children with cancer, their families, and survivors.

 NikolasRitschelFoundation.org is a support and information website for young adults aged 18-24 living with cancer.